ceylonai/ceylon/README.md

 ## Introduction

-Welcome to the Ceylon AI Multi-Agent System (MAS) project!
+Welcome to the Ceylon: Multi-Agent System (MAS) project!
 This system is designed to manage and automate task flows among multiple agents, each with specific roles and responsibilities.

 ## Features